-Our default installer in the live environment is Calamares, so you can have a smooth and friendly experience to install EndeavourOS on your machine.
+Our default installer in the live environment is Calamares, so that you can have a smooth and friendly experience installing EndeavourOS on your machine.

-Not every product is perfect, so here are some tips to guide you through a smoother install experience by these workarounds to avoid running into the upstream Calamares bugs.
+Not every product is perfect, so here are some tips to guide you through a smoother install experience by using these workarounds to avoid running into upstream Calamares bugs.

 If you choose netinstaller (online) with the choice of the Desktop Environments, you will get this screen:

-Please do only choose one Desktop Environment and leave the default selections as they are!
+Please only choose one Desktop Environment and leave the default selections as they are!

 But you can unselect packages you do not need, and you could choose more then one DE/WM if you know exactly what you are doing!